 The high voltage men opened the gate only to realize how bright the teeth of the raccoon on top of the transformer were.

 He came out with smelly pants and he said, Holy Sheeet, there is a raccoon in there.

 One man asked the other if he could get it out with a piece of stick.

 He did try but he made the situation worse.

-Not only did the raccoon show his bright, sharp teeth, he displayed his big, long nails.
+Not only did the raccoon show his bright, sharp teeth, but he also displayed his big, long nails.

 The raccoon grabbed the wooden stick with his mouth and hands and attempted to defend himself by beating the high voltage men.

-The Hydro people suggested the Humane Society to be called.
+The Hydro people suggested the Humane Society be called.

 The Humane Society took the phone call with the option of calling back to inform of the time of their arrival.